Category Archives: 1962 Films

 Naturally, it does and the adventure sets off a series of dramatic events involving henchmen, scrapes with death, and Bond’s bedding of more than one beautiful woman, before facing the ultimate showdown with the creepy title character., who is missing both hands.

-Notable and distinguishable to the film are the fabulous, chirpy, child-like songs featured in the film.
-From the tuneful, harmonic, nursery rhyme, “Three Blind Mice”, sung calypso style, to the sexy and playful, “Under the Mango Tree”, both are light, yet filled with necessary mystery too.
+Notable and distinguishable to the film are the fabulous, chirpy, child-like songs featured.
+From the tuneful, harmonic, nursery rhyme, “Three Blind Mice”, sung calypso style, to the sexy and playful, “Under the Mango Tree”, both are light, yet filled with necessary mystery.

-The fact that the former is featured at the beginning of the film and implies that the same villains are joyfully singing the happy tune, is a good indicator.
+The fact that the former is featured at the beginning and end implies that the same villains are joyfully singing the happy tune, is a good indicator.

-Dr. No is also inspired by the introduction of the crime organization, SPECTRE, which any Bond aficionado knows very well is a staple of the franchise.
+Dr. No is also inspired by the introduction of the crime organization, SPECTRE, which any Bond fan knows very well is a staple of the franchise.

-Joseph Wiseman, like Dr. No, is well cast, though sadly, we only see him in the latter part of the film.
+Joseph Wiseman as Dr. No, is well cast, though sadly, we only see him in the latter part of the film.
 Much more character potential is left untouched, though the mystique of knowing the man exists, but not what he looks like is worth mentioning.

 Why the choice was made not to cast authentically ethnic actors is unclear.
 My guess is the powers that be wanted to go a safer route due to the uncertainty of the franchise at that time.